-ABA Services by Sophia Catania, M.ADS
+ABA Services by Sophia Catania, M.ADS, BCBA

 ABA uses tools like motivation and reinforcement to facilitate learning and reduce challenging behaviours.
-It can be done in a 1:1 or group setting, implemented by an Instructor Therapist and supervised by a Behaviour Consultant.
-Individualized programs are created to target your child’s needs, teach new skills, and reduce challenging behaviours.
+It can be done in a 1:1 or group setting, typically implemented by an Instructor Therapist and supervised by a Behaviour Analyst.
+Individualized programs are created to target the learner’s needs, teach new skills, and reduce challenging behaviours.
 ABA is data driven, meaning that all skills are monitored and analyzed to ensure the learner is progressing.
 If they are not making adequate progress, programs are revised to achieve a more positive outcome.

 A wide variety of skills can be taught, including: